ZaveriAum/SplitwiseClone/README.md

 Hello everyone,

-This is a console Splitwise clone which only contamplates the core usage of splitewise app.
+This is a console Splitwise clone which only contemplates the core usage of Splitewise app.
-Although it has most of the functionality the splitwise app has but we have focused towards the main aspect which is corrent distribution of the money between individuals which are connected.
+Although it has most of the functionality the splitwise app has, but we have focused towards the main aspect which is current distribution of the money between individuals which are connected.

 To run this to your machine you will require a SQLITE DB we have given script for that below.